1,000+ Opportunities

 Minnesota Community IDEAS Program Saint Paul & Minnesota Foundation $160,000 paid over 3 years Open to organizations serving Minnesota and the 11 Native nations that share that geography.
 This opportunity seeks to design, test and spread ideas that make our communities better for everyone through meaningful, community-led change.

-Based on current listing details, eligibility includes: Eligible Native-led nonprofits in North Dakota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible Native-led nonprofits in North Dakota.
+Confirm the full requirements in the official notice before applying.